Moldova

 | Underdeveloped physical infrastructure and burdensome administrative procedures for business registration and permits. |

-YES, BUT LIGHTLY.
-Moldova taxes personal income lightly (top rate 12%), and the residency test stays out of your way.
-Lisible pressure, no ambush.
+Moldova taxes income lightly (top rate 12%), and the residency test won't jump you in a dark alley.

-YES.
-Corporate tax in Moldova sits at a low 12%, with VAT around it.
-Setting up and running a company is cheap; the rate won't be what kills a venture here.
+Corporate tax in Moldova sits at a low 12%, VAT included in the good mood.
+Setting up and running a company is cheap; whatever ends up killing your venture here, it won't be the tax bill.

 | Country | Status | Dividends | Interest | Royalties |